tdmeye19/DataViz_Final_Project/updates.md

 ## April 27 Beginning of Class

 I fixed the themes, as I needed to have theme_bw() before the theme function where I specified text size.
 I added the link to the american soccer analysis website app where I got the data for expected values.
 I am trying to figure out how to make the line more visible on the expected values plots, however changing the line size makes it very large, and I cannot get it to go smaller.

+## April 27 End of Class

+I fixed the circle on the keeper plot as it was too large.
+I also focused on adding player specific expected goals into a new tab.
+I got it to filter by the club they chose, and then I am trying to allow the user to hover over a point and it will show their name and position.
+I will also fix some small formatting issues to make my plot readable to someone who might not know MLS very well.